JulianaOsemeke/JulianaOsemeke/README.md

 I transitioned from finance and I am a presently a trainee full stack software developer @microverseinc.
 I am passionate about collaborating with devs globally.
 With a flare for creative writing, I intend to transfer this skill to technical writing.
 Technologies I am passionate about include Bootstrap and Tailwind CSS.

-You Can find me on:
+You Can Find Me on:

 -https://twitter.com/julianaosemeke

 -https://ng.linkedin.com/in/juliana-osemeke